aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 ^^^^^^^

 Queries gather some statistic from the 3D pipeline over one or more draws.
-Queries may be nested, though only d3d1x currently exercises this.
+Queries may be nested, though not all state trackers exercise this.

 Queries can be created with ``create_query`` and deleted with ``destroy_query``.
 To start a query, use ``begin_query``, and when finished,